qyurila/advent-of-code-solution/README.md

 - Elixir
   - `IO.read(:stdio, :eof)` does not work for some reason.
 It just stuck after getting EOF.
     - Walkaround: use `File.read!("./input.txt")` instead.
+  - `rem/2` is different to `Integer.mod/2` and can return a negative.